Responsible for this content Ascona-Locarno Tourism

 Lowest point1,890 m

-The Basòdino is the longest and most extensively studied glacier in the canton of Ticino.
-Natural evolution has brought cyclical increases and decreases in its surface area, but climate change is currently causing the glacier to gradually retreat.
-At the current rate, it has been estimated that it may disappear before 2050.
-The wide variety of pioneering species that spring up and proliferate around it are nevertheless interesting to discover.
-For example, near the Piano del Ghiacciaio you can admire the Valetta di Fiorina, a federally protected alpine floodplain that it is home to species particularly suited to alpine conditions, such as the glacier buttercup, Artemisia genipi Weber, Androsace alpina, yarrow and Geum reptans.
-Living at high altitude requires a particular adaptability: the seasons are short and the climatic conditions extreme.
-You are sure to see pads of Eritrichium nanum, the white fluff-covered leaves of white ragwort and the fleshier leaves of the common houseleek; there are also creeping dwarf shrubs such as the Salix retusa.
-The environment is also extremely popular with animals such as the stoat, rock ptarmigan and mountain hare, which change the colour of their fur (or plumage) depending on the season.
+Basòdino is the largest and most studied glacier in the Canton of Ticino.
+Natural evolution has brought about cyclical increases and decreases of its surface, but currently, climate change is causing the glacier to gradually retreat.
+Under current conditions, it is estimated to disappear by 2050.
+What is interesting to discover, however, is the great variety of pioneer species that arise and proliferate around it.
+At the Glacier Plain, for example, it is possible to admire the Fiorina Valley, a federally protected alpine floodplain area, where species particularly suited to the alpine context can be found, such as the glacier buttercup, spike wormwood genepi, glacier androsace, granite yarrow, and cliff carnation.
+Living at high altitudes requires strong adaptation skills: the seasons are short and the climatic conditions extreme.
+You can observe the cushions of dwarf eritrichium, the leaves covered with woolly fuzz of white-groundsel or the fleshy leaves of greater houseleek; there are also creeping dwarf shrubs such as the retuse willow.
+The environment is highly appreciated by animals such as the ermine, white partridge, or varying hare, which have the peculiarity of changing their fur (or plumage) color depending on the season.

-Discover more walks "Alla scoperta della biodiversità" in the printed guide (in Italian).
+Discover many other walks "Discovering biodiversity" in the printed guide.
 Information: www.a-pro.ch

 Author